pcoleboden/git-hook-tests/Readme.md

 To set this up, you will need to do the following:

-1. Run the batch file in this folder `setup.bat`.
+1. Run the Powershell file in this folder `setup.ps1`.
 This will:
    1. Create a folder called `.githooks` in your user directory (`C:\Users\<username>`) and copy the global hook scripts there.
    2. Configure git on your machine to use this new folder to find global hooks.
 2. Each time you create a repository that requires commit checks: